 The European market potential for exotic tropical fruit

-European consumers have a growing interest in new flavours and fruit varieties.
+Consumers in Europe are becoming more interested in trying out new fruit kinds and flavours.
 This leads to a higher market value for exotic fruit with most imports in northern Europe.
 Communicating the health benefits of exotic fruit can help increase the demand.
 Pomegranates, passion fruit, physalis and lychees may be leading the demand, but other exotics such as pitahaya, rambutan and carambola are definitely part of the growth potential.

 This product study covers a number of fresh exotic fruits that are traded under the Harmonized System (HS) codes 08109020 and 08109075 (see table 1 below).
 See the Classification and Latin names for edible fruit and nuts in the EU Trade Helpdesk.